 2. Making Visitors Wait too Long for Resolution

-Apparently, 42% of consumers say that they prefer live chat functions because they don't have to wait on hold.
+Apparently, 42% of consumers prefer live chat functions because they don't have to wait on hold.

 But when managing multiple customers, your operators might end up making them wait.
 And this can result in:

 - Customers becoming impatient and leaving during an ongoing chat

 - Customers leaving bad reviews about their customer service experience with your brand

 - Customers leaving your brand for other options in the market to get better service experience